How to Grow Goat Food in the Sahara, Barley in Refugee Camps & Veggies in Desert Slums

 Growing hydroponically means skipping soil, instead bathing plant roots in a perfectly engineered cocktail of nutrient-rich water.
 This soilless cultivation technique means food can grow anywhere in the world, any time of year – on arid, non-fertile land for example, or in urban spots with limited space.

 The systems use nearly 90% less water than traditional agriculture that can be filtered and fed back to plants again and again.
 And hydro-grown plants mature up to 25 percent faster than soil-grown plants while requiring fewer resources.

 Hydroponics are proving wildly helpful in places where supplies are scarce, the land is unforgiving and people are most vulnerable.
 These places are overwhelmingly in conflict zones.
-For example, conflict, violence and persecution have driven more than 70.8 million people from their homes, including 41.3 million internally displaced persons and 25.9 million refugees.
+For example, conflict, violence, persecution and human rights violations have driven more than 79.5 million people from their homes, including 45.7 million internally displaced persons and 26 million refugees.
 Hydroponics are a perfect match for the harsh environments where so many of these refugees have landed.

 Growing Goat Food in the Sahara

 Deep in the Sahara desert, home to the tens of thousands of Sahrawi refugees who fled conflict in Western Sahara, H2Grow is using low-tech hydroponic units to help the long-displaced community grow barley grass for their animals.